Guna Yala: History

 After separation of Panama in 1903, the Act of 1870 was ignored.
 The territory of the former region was divided de facto into two parts: the majority remained in the new Republic of Panama, while a small portion remained in Colombia.

-The suspension of the region, the incursions of outsiders into Guna villages in search of gold, rubber, and sea turtles, banana concessions, and colonial police abuse caused great discontent among the natives and brought the February 25, 1925 Guna Revolution, led by Nele Kantule of the town of Ustupu and Ologintipipilele (Simral Colman) of Ailigandi.
+The suspension of the region, the incursions of outsiders into Guna villages in search of gold, rubber, and sea turtles, banana concessions, and colonial police abuse caused great discontent among the natives and brought the February 25, 1925 San Blas Rebellion, led by Nele Kantule of the town of Ustupu and Ologintipipilele (Simral Colman) of Ailigandi.
 The armed Guna attacked the police on the islands and Ugupseni Tupile, as the police were accused of abuses and suppressing Guna customs in several communities.
 The Guna proclaimed the independent Republic of Tule, separating from the central government of Panama for a few days.

 The subsequent peace treaty established the commitment of the Government of Panama to protecting the customs of the Guna.
 The Guna, in turn, accepted the development of a formal school system in the islands.
 The police brigade would be expelled from their territory and all prisoners released.
 The negotiations that ended the armed conflict constituted a first step towards establishing the autonomous status of the Guna and maintaining the culture that was being suppressed.

 Based on Article 5 of the Constitution of 1904, which allows for special political divisions for reasons of administrative convenience or public service, legislation on indigenous territories in Panama established the Guna District of San Blas in 1938 including areas of the provinces of Panamá and Colón.
 Its boundaries and administration were finalized by Act No. 16 of 1953.

 Currently, according to the ruling of the Supreme Court of 23 March 2001, the region has a different political and administrative organization, independent of the Districts and Villages.
 The counties are governed by special institutions themselves, and by resolution of Division of the Supreme Court, on 6 December 2000, an institution is the consent of indigenous peoples who wish to develop projects in their territories.

+The Colombian political activist Jaime Bateman Cayón, founder and leader of the M-19 movement, died in a plane crash in Guna Yala in 1983.

 Governor Erick Martelo was removed from office in September 2020 after being found traveling in a car with 75 packages of illegal drugs.